binapani-edu/blog/blogs/journey-through-social-media/content.md

 ### Instagram (2010)

+Co-founded by Stanford graduates Kevin Systrom and Mike Krieger in 2010, Instagram emerged from their failed location-checkin app "Burbn" to dominate mobile photography through retro-inspired filters.

 This photo-sharing app brought visual storytelling to the forefront, allowing users to share their lives through stunning images.

-Launched in 2010 by Kevin Systrom and Mike Krieger, Instagram is a photo and video-sharing platform known for its visual content.
-Users can share posts with filters, use hashtags, and interact through stories and direct messages.

-Acquired by Facebook (Meta) in 2012, Instagram introduced features like Reels, IGTV, and shopping, becoming a hub for influencers, brands, and content creators.
+Meta's $1 billion acquisition in 2012 fueled Instagram's evolution into a multimedia commerce hub via features including ephemeral Stories (2016), long-form IGTV (2018), and in-app checkout for shoppable posts.

 With over 1 billion active users, Instagram remains a leading platform for visual content and social influence.

 ### Snapchat (2011)